elliottcarlson/twitch-chat-viewer/DEVELOPMENT.md

 ## GitHub Actions CI/CD

-The repository includes a GitHub Actions workflow (`.github/workflows/build.yml`) that automatically builds and packages the extension.
+The repository includes a GitHub Actions workflow (`.github/workflows/build.yml`) that builds, packages, and releases the extension.

-### Automatic Builds

-The workflow triggers on:
-- **Push to main/master**: Builds and uploads VSIX as an artifact
-- **Pull requests**: Validates that the build succeeds
-- **Version tags** (e.g., `v0.0.2`): Creates a GitHub release with the VSIX attached
-- **Manual trigger**: Can be run manually from the Actions tab

 ### Creating a Release